-Eleanor collected textiles, dishes, and furniture while living aboard, with the dream of creating an art center in Fitchburg.
+Eleanor collected prints, textiles, dishes, and furniture while living aboard, with the dream of creating an art center in Fitchburg.
 Her large painting, My Studio, gives us clues to the decorative objects she loved.

 Eleanor continued to live in Paris for almost forty years, returning to Fitchburg often in the summers.
 She died in Fitchburg in 1923.